snacktavish/TreeUpdatingComparison/TreeComparison.md

 **Q** *Look at this genus/genera in the tree viewer.
 What studies break the monophyly of each taxon?*

 **Q** *Is there conflict among the input sources?
-Does the alternate resolution demonstrate reciprocal monophyly?*
+Does the alternate resolution demonstrate reciprocal monophyly of these genera?*

 ## Comparing trees